Learz/WarOfRaekidion/README.md

 ### Installing on Linux (Debian)

-For Linux, you will have to install the following packages from the Debian Sid repository or the latest Ubuntu version (actually Trusty Tahr) repositories:
+For Linux, you will have to install the following packages from the Debian Sid repository or the latest Ubuntu version (currently Trusty Tahr) repositories:

 	sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev